 There are three main types of IRAs to choose from: traditional IRAs, Roth IRAs and nondeductible IRAs.

 Each one has specific benefits and features to appeal to different types of investors.
-Your eligibility to contribute will ultimately depend on your income and tax-filing status, as well as the availability of a workplace retirement plan.
+Your eligibility to contribute will ultimately depend on your income, tax-filing status and access to a workplace retirement plan.

 The income limits in the charts below are indexed for inflation.
 It is wise to compare the limits each year with your income and tax filing status.
 This will help you determine your eligibility to deduct your contributions.